-by Pat Beaudet, Sylvanian Team Member, Southeastern Pennsylvania Group Member
+By Pat Beaudet, Sylvanian Team Member, Southeastern Pennsylvania Group Member

-Book Review: A Walk in the Woods: Rediscovering America on the Appalachian Trail, by Bill Bryson (1998)
+A review of A Walk in the Woods: Rediscovering America on the Appalachian Trail, by Bill Bryson (1998)

 A Walk in the Woods: Rediscovering America on the Appalachian Trail is both a book by Bill Bryson and a 2015 movie starring Robert Redford and Nick Nolte.
 Please read the book for at least 3 reasons: 1) It's hilarious, with several good laughs on every page, mostly inspired by the foibles of Bryson's hiking partner, Katz.
 2) There are incredibly beautiful passages about nature 3) Bryson's encounter with a moose in Maine is a defining moment for Bryson and one I will never forget.
 But let's begin at the beginning.